 Education in Iraq

 Love Does began working in Iraq in 2014.
 Our main focus was to provide support to families and children who had been impacted by the conflict, especially during a time when the terrorist group, ISIS, displaced millions of people.
 We started a school in Soran, a beautiful mountain town in the north, to provide these displaced kids with the amazing education that they deserved, and to ensure that their lives were not permanently disrupted by the conflict.

 We worked alongside a local partner and the government in order to provide this education, and in 2018 we handed it over to them to continue to operate the school and keep it running.
 We feel confident in their ability to operate this school well, and know how much they love these students!
 This transition is an encouraging step for the school’s sustainability and lasting presence in this community.

 Due to the conflict in Syria, many families fled to the north of Iraq for safety.
 When these Syrian Refugee families came into Soran, many were living in makeshift homes made up of tarps and shells of buildings.

-With the support of some of our amazing friends, we built the 20 homes that make up the Love Does Village.
+With the support of some of our amazing friends, we built 20 homes that made up the Love Does Village.
 There is no one living there as of today because the families went back home, but we’re grateful that for a period of time they had adequate shelter.

 The Love Does Hospital